 Mud Lake is a habitat for a wide diversity of animal species.
 Located within the Lac Deschênes–Ottawa River Important Bird Area and in a major migratory corridor, it serves as an important environment for bird conservation, and is recognized as one of the most popular urban sites for birdwatching in Canada.

 Species that can be found at Mud Lake:

 Several species of invasive non-native plants threaten the biodiversity of the Mud Lake habitat.
 Eleven of these species have been recorded, covering about 29 percent of the total area of this natural habitat.
 The primary species of invasive non-native plants are the following:

 Please note that these invasive plants present no danger to public health.

-For more information about these species, please visit the Invasive Species Centre website at www.invasivespeciescentre.ca.
+For more information about these species, please visit the Invasive Species Centre website.

-To protect Mud Lake’s natural habitat, the National Capital Commission (NCC) has launched a vegetation management project.
-The NCC plans to undertake manual and mechanical work from the fall of 2015 to fall 2017 to control invasive non-native plant species.
-This work will allow native plant species to become re-established, as well as help to preserve the ecological integrity of the natural environment.
+To protect Mud Lake’s natural habitat, the NCC has launched a vegetation management project.
+We are undertaking manual and mechanical work, which began in fall 2015 and will continue to fall 2017, to control invasive non-native plant species.
+This work will allow native plant species to become re-established, and will help preserve the ecological integrity of the natural environment.

 Please obey the parking regulations on Cassels Street.
 Public parking for visitors to Mud Lake is also available at the Britannia Water Purification Plant.